 Checks to make on the bike

-Are the brake discs unscored?
-Is there plenty of material on the pads?
+Make sure the brake discs are unscored and that there is plenty of material left on the brake pads.

 What paperwork should you check?

 As well as running the rule over the bike itself, it’s vital to ensure all relevant documentation passes muster: